-- Wauhop Park resurfacing Sent to quote Aug 2022, planning on commencing Sept 2022, expected completion March 2023. - Urban Canopy tree planting underway, planted up to 200 of the urban canopy trees.
-Expected completion mid-September. - Niergarup track zone 1 planting complete, part of zone 2 planted, and weed control being undertaken in zone 2 in early September 2022.
-Areas to be assessed in September 2022, to determine next course of action. - Street tree planting to begin Sept 2022, with all to be completed within Sept 2022. - Turf renovations, fertilizer to be carried out on Sports fields, commencing Sept 2022.
+- Wauhop Park resurfacing Quotes were sent to market in Aug 2022, with three submissions, all of which were well above the existing budget.
+Decided to re-scope the works to get within budget.
+New scope being evaluated and sent to contractors, to begin works in October 2022. - Urban Canopy tree planting underway, planted up to 200 of the urban canopy trees.
+All planting completed, with no watering needed at this stage.
+Watering to commence when rain stops. - Niergarup track zone 1 planting complete, part of zone 2 planted, and weed control being undertaken in zone 2 in early September 2022.
+Areas to be assessed in September 2022, to determine next course of action. - Street tree planting to begin Sept 2022, works to begin late Sept 2022. - Turf renovations, fertilizer to be carried out on Sports fields, commencing Sept 2022.
 Quotes need to be sent to contractors due to cost.
-Works will only take one week on ground, however the ovals will be un-used by the clubs for approximately 3-4 weeks to allow the ovals to recover.
+Works will only take one week on ground, however the ovals will be un-used by the clubs for approximately 3-4 weeks to allow the ovals to recover. - Retic Controllers Prices being sought Sept 2022, if materials are available all should be in before December 2022.